-Mortgage insurance premiums reported on Schedule A. When you figure your itemized deduction for mortgage insurance premiums on Schedule A, use only the personal portion of your mortgage insurance premiums when completing the Mortgage Insurance Premiums Deduction Worksheet for line 8d of Schedule A. The personal portion of your mortgage insurance premiums for Schedule A include the following amounts to the extent they are not deducted on another form, such as Schedule E as a rental expense.
+Mortgage insurance premiums reported on Schedule A. When you figure your itemized deduction for mortgage insurance premiums on Schedule A, use only the personal portion of your mortgage insurance premiums Deduction Worksheet for line 8d of Schedule A. The personal portion of your mortgage insurance premiums for Schedule A include the following amounts to the extent they are not deducted on another form, such as Schedule E, as a rental expense.